 Yes, that does sound extremely obvious but it is very tempting to do the home-working equivalent of that student habit of sitting up in bed in the morning, picking up a book and beginning to study.
 Having a nice lie-in also seems like a good idea at the time but both these habits can be motivation killers.
 Doctors and therapists help people who suffer from sleep problems by advising them to have a routine around going to bed which lets their brain know that it’s time to sleep.
 The same principle applies when getting up and getting ready for work in the morning.
 If you stay in bed, your brain thinks it should still be sleeping or relaxing and getting an early start is good for making you feel like you’ve accomplished something early on in the day which is a great motivator.

 Ditch the PJs

-Getting dressed is part of the ‘get up in the morning’ routine to get your brain ready for work.
-You’re also more likely to move about and even get out of the house when your dressed which are also important in keeping motivated.
+Getting dressed is part of the ‘get up in the morning routine to get your brain ready for work.
+You’re also more likely to move about and even get out of the house when you are dressed which is also important in keeping motivated.

 Move it, Move it

 Physically moving about is essential for good mental and physical health but also good for motivation.
 Sitting in one place staring at a screen saps your energy and, even though it feels really counter-intuitive, getting up and walking away from a task you’re struggling with is actually a good way of getting it done.
 Similarly, if a task is getting you down, move on to another one and come back to it.
 There’s nothing that destroys motivation more or is as unproductive as staring at a screen being stuck on something.
 Chopping and changing what you do throughout the day will keep you going rather than slaving away at one thing all day.
 Getting outside at least once a day is also a very good idea as not doing so is bad for your mental health and getting out can give you a boost on a low energy day.